-Helix Agent Sandboxes
+Helix Code Sandboxes

 See also the Coding Agents overview for how sandboxes fit into the broader agent workflow.